-The Renewal Corporation has revised the February 2021 version of this plan, on the basis of further consultation, in the following material respects.
+The Renewal Corporation has modified the December 2021 version of this plan in the following material respects to comply with the November 17, 2022, License Surrender Order.

-SUB-PLAN CHANGES TO FEBRUARY 2021 VERSION Appendix A: Oregon Traffic Management Plan No material revisions.
-Appendix B: California Traffic Management Plan No material revisions.
-Appendix C: Emergency Response Plan No material revisions.
-Appendix D: Use and Occupancy Plan for Bureau of Land Management Lands • This subplan is new.
-The Renewal Corporation has not previously submitted it to the Commission.
-The purpose of this plan is to define coordination requirements, responsibilities, and procedures to be followed in accordance with the Bureau of Land Management (BLM) during implementation of the Proposed Action.
-Appendix E: Construction Camp Plan • This subplan is new.
-The Renewal Corporation has not previously submitted it to the Commission.
-This plan provides the work camp locations and arrangements planned as part of the Proposed Action.
+SUB-PLAN MODIFICATIONS Appendix A: Oregon Traffic Management Plan No material modifications.
+Appendix B: California Traffic Management Plan No material modifications.
+Appendix C: Emergency Response Plan No material modifications.
+Appendix D: Use and Occupancy Plan for Bureau of Land Management Lands Updated general coordination requirements, responsibilities, and procedures to be followed in accordance with the Bureau of Land Management (BLM) during implementation of the Proposed Action in Oregon and California.
+Added monitoring requirements and performance metrics for native and invasive species coverage for specific Oregon BLM interests.
+Added conditions for the coordination, timing, and type of invasive exotic vegetation treatment to be performed for Oregon BLM interests.
+Appendix E: Construction Camp Plan Added language clarifying the proposed location for Copco Village and removed reference to the previously identified alternative sites.
+Appendix F: Air Quality Management Plan • This subplan is being submitted to comply with the requirements in LSO Ordering Paragraph S.

 Table 2-2.
-Results of Consultation
+Modifications to the Approved Plan